Zhexu Alex Jin

 Research

-I am interested in subspace clustering, spectral methods and geometry related problems in machine learning, such as computational topology.
+I am interested in low rank models, high dimensional statistics, optimizations and geometry related problems in machine learning, such as computational topology.
 I am also generally fascinated by interdisciplinary problems in data science.

 The following is a list of past research projects: